The Power of Place in Shaping Health, Well-being, and Social Connection

 Sharing the message.

-City Design for Social Connection
+City Design for Social Health

 Erin talks with National Geographic about how small changes in our neighborhoods can make a big difference in how connected we feel.